New Year, New Rules: Are You Guilty of These Distracted Driving Offences Without Even Knowing?

 The Ontario Government has recently posted a list of actions that amount to distracted driving.
 They now run the gamut from everything from holding an electronic device to munching on your favourite snack while driving – things that many people do every day!

-If you or your loved one is charged with a distracted driving offense, it is advisable to seek legal counsel and contact a dangerous driving lawyer in Toronto without delay.
+If you or your loved one are charged with a distracted driving offense, it is advisable to seek legal counsel and contact a dangerous driving lawyer in Toronto without delay.
 John Erickson is an experienced criminal defense lawyer who has been successfully defended individuals charged with driving-related offences for more than 20 years.
 Rest assured of affordable service and timely legal aid when you are faced with a distracted driving charge.

 Why This Sudden Change in Driving Laws?